mactul/discordslashcommands/README.md

 #### Command object

-For the next steps, we need to know more the Command class.\
+For the next steps, we need to know more about the Command class.\
 We have seen so far a simple command like that:
 ```py
 command = dsc.Command(name="help", description="display help")